DanielValencia92/KB-Tracker/README.md

 - **Data**
   - *Data retention limit* — keep only the N most recent games; "Trim Now" applies immediately (0 = unlimited)
   - *Confirm before deleting games* — toggle the confirmation dialog for destructive delete actions
+- **Account & Cloud Sync** *(Chrome only)*
+  - Sign in with Google to enable cloud backup via Firebase Firestore
+  - *Auto-sync new games* — automatically push each recorded game to the cloud as it is saved (default: on)
+  - **Push Local Games** — manually upload all locally stored games that are not yet in the cloud
+  - **Pull from Cloud** — download all cloud games and merge them into local IndexedDB (duplicate `gameId`s are skipped)
+  - Sign-out clears the local auth token; cloud data is retained

 #### Round Review Modal
 - Step through each round's arena snapshot: hand, ground arena, space arena, discard, resources